 Once the pressure has been relieved, the vet will likely order imaging studies, so they can tell how much damage has been caused by the twisting, and what type of operation will be able to best repair the damage.

 While operating on the dog, many vets will stitch or staple the stomach in place, so that it cannot twist again in the future.

 Avoiding Bloat in Dogs

 Obviously, it is better to avoid bloat than to treat it after it has occurred, but vets have yet to devise a recipe that completely prevents it from happening.

 However, vets have noted correlations between various behaviors or physical traits and bloat.

 Some of the most common include:

-Some vets used to recommend that dogs at high risk of developing bloat be fed from elevated feeding dishes.
+Some vets used to recommend that dogs at high risk of developing bloat be fed from elevated dog feeders.
 However, this does not appear to prevent the possibility of bloat, as many dogs suffer from the condition even when fed from these types of dishes.

-You’ll need to discuss the possible risks and cost of the procedure with your vet, to make the best possible decision.
+You’ll need to discuss the possible risks and costs of the procedure with your vet, to make the best possible decision.

 Have you ever experienced a bloated dog?
 We’d love you to share your story.
 Specifically, we’d love for you to describe the symptoms and circumstances surrounding the episode.